Apply for the Master of Ophthalmology (MOphth)Apply Now

 - have been awarded the Postgraduate Diploma in Ophthalmic Basic Sciences, or

 - hold an equivalent qualification approved by the Pro-Vice-Chancellor (Health Sciences), and

 - have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences).

 - Every applicant shall be registered for medical practice in the country in which the programme is taught or have an exemption from this requirement from the Pro-Vice-Chancellor (Health Sciences).

 Structure of the Programme

 - The programme of study shall consist of the preparation and submission of a thesis embodying the results of supervised research on an approved topic in a branch of ophthalmic science.

 - A candidate may not present a thesis which has previously been accepted for another degree.

-- The programme of study, the topic of the thesis and the supervisors of the research shall be approved by the Board of the Faculty of Medicine.
+- The programme of study, the topic of the thesis and the supervisors of the research shall be approved by the Programme Academic Co-ordinator.